hankbao/AirVPN-hummingbird/README.md

 **Please note hummingbird client needs root privileges.
 Your user must therefore be included in your system's "sudoers" (depending on specific Linux distribution)**

-## Raspberry/Raspbian/Linux ARM 32 bit Installation
+## Raspberry - Raspbian - Linux ARM 32 bit Installation

 * Download [hummingbird-armv7l-1.0.tar.gz](https://gitlab.com/AirVPN/hummingbird/blob/master/binary/hummingbird-linux-armv7l-1.0.tar.gz)
 * [optional] Download [hummingbird-armv7l-1.0.tar.gz.sha512](https://gitlab.com/AirVPN/hummingbird/blob/master/binary/hummingbird-linux-armv7l-1.0.tar.gz.sha512) This file is required to check the integrity of the above tar archive.
 It is not mandatory but it is strongly advised to download this file and check the tar archive integrity